 Managing behavior is a significant part of your job as a teacher and all teachers want to help their students succeed and become well-adjusted members of society.
 In this professional development course, you will gain a better understanding of what causes common behavioral problems in the classroom and the best ways to cope with them.
-You will develop researched-based knowledge to move away from coercive discipline styles and instead focus on plans and strategies that work for today’s students.
+You will develop research-based knowledge to move away from coercive discipline styles and instead focus on plans and strategies that work for today’s students.
 This course is part of the Solving Classroom Discipline Problems series.

 In this course, you will:

 - Determine what changes in society have created a demand for evolving disciplinary practices,